galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > ![Per tile sequence quality](../../images/quality-control/per_tile_sequence_quality.png "Per tile sequence quality")
 >
-> This graph will only appear for Illumina library which retains its original sequence identifiers.
+> This plot will only appear for Illumina library which retains its original sequence identifiers.
 Encoded in these is the flowcell tile from which each read came.
-The graph enables you to look at the quality scores from each tile across all of your bases to see if there was a loss in quality associated with only one part of the flowcell.
+The plot enables you to look at the quality scores from each tile across all of your bases to see if there was a loss in quality associated with only one part of the flowcell.
 >
 > The plot shows the deviation from the average quality for each tile.
-The colours are on a cold to hot scale, with cold colours being positions where the quality was at, or above, the average for that base in the run, and hotter colours indicate that a tile had worse qualities than other tiles for that base.
+The hotter colours indicate that reads in the given tile have worse qualities for that position than reads in other tiles.
 In the example above you can see that certain tiles show consistently poor quality.
 A good plot should be blue all over.
 >
-> In some cases, the chemicals used during sequencing becoming a bit exhausted over the time in some tiles which makes the sequencing reactions a bit error-prone.
+> In some cases, the chemicals used during sequencing becoming a bit exhausted over the time and the last tiles got worst chemicals which makes the sequencing reactions a bit error-prone.
 The "Per tile sequence quality" graph will then have some horizontal lines like this:
 >
 > ![Per tile sequence quality with horizontal lines](../../images/quality-control/per_tile_sequence_quality_horizontal_lines.png)
 >